panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 Object destructuring is a useful JavaScript feature to extract properties from objects and bind them to variables.

-What's better, object destructuring can extract multiple properties in one statement, can access properties from nested objects, and can set a default value if the property doesn't exist.
+Even better, object destructuring can extract multiple properties in a single statement, can access properties from nested objects, and can set a default value if the property doesn't exist.

 This post will help you understand how to use object destructuring in JavaScript.